pacificclimate/pycds/docker/local-pytest/README.md

-# PyCDS docker local-test environment
+# PyCDS docker local (py)test environment

 ## What

 The files in this directory allow you to build and run a test environment for PyCDS equivalent to that in the GitHub Actions CI.
+Within this environment you can run part or all of the test suite, or do other dev/debug activities.

 ## Why

 1. We are currently running CI tests in a very antiquated environment which is difficult if not impossible to reproduce on an up-to-date dev machine.
+Plus it messes up your machine.
 Docker containers to the rescue.

-1. We could just let the CI do the work, but it can take from 2 to 5 minutes to run tests ... most of that consumed by setting up the docker container for the test run.
+1. We could just let the CI do the work, but it can take from 2 to 5 minutes to run a single test ... most of that consumed by setting up the docker container for the test run.

-1. So let's just build that environment once, locally, run it interactively, run our tests from inside there, and wow zippy.
+1. So let's just build that environment once, run it interactively, run our tests from inside there, and wow zippy.
 Debugging now feasible.

 ## How